256dpi/aureus/README.md

 * Run `rails g aureus:layout application` to generate a typical aureus layout.
 * Run `rails g aureus:views Resource ResourcesController` to generate aureus views for a model and controller.

-### Devise

-* Run `rails g aureus:devise_views devise` to generate views using aureus helpers.
-* Run `rails g aureus:devise_i18n devise` to generate the i18n file used by the views.
-* Run `rails g aureus:devise_invitable_views devise` to generate views using aureus helpers.
-* Run `rails g aureus:devise_invitable_i18n devise` to generate the i18n file used by the views.